Keychrom/Axiom/docs/index.rst

 .. sidebar:: the origin

-   SearXNG development has been started in the middle of 2021 as a fork of the searx project.
+   AXIOM development has been started in the middle of 2021 as a fork of the searx project.